 The SCV file must state whether the depositor is able and permitted to conduct legal acts independently.
 If not, the representation of the depositor must be included.
 The "unqualified depositor" value in the "depositor qualification" field states that the depositor is not able or permitted to perform legal acts independently.

 The following are considered to be "unqualified depositors":

-- Minors, persons under guardianship or otherwise declared legally incapacitated. - Non-natural persons.
+- Minors, persons under guardianship or otherwise declared legally incapacitated or persons placed under administration.29 - Non-natural persons.

 Deceased depositors